barsa-net/docker-ezhypriotmonitor/README.md

-# docker-ezhypriotmonitor
+# docker-ezpimonitor
-eZ Hypriot Monitor implemented in a Docker container.
+eZ Pi Monitor implemented in a Docker container.
 This is a dashboard for Hyperiot OS running on a Raspberry Pi

 ## Usage